JanHerca/urantiapedia/output/wikijs/en/help/markdown.md

   </table>
 </figure>

-This is a comprehensive list of Markdown markup that is supported in Urantiapedia.
+This is a comprehensive list of Markdown markup that is supported in *Urantiapedia*.
 For each example is provided the markup and the result.
 Give a look at all the available options before using Markdown format in any page.

 ---